 No More Page Three – Frequently Asked Questions

-We put these questions – and No More Page 3′s answers – here, in the hope that they will persuade you that it is totally reasonable to ask David Dinsmore to take the bare boobs out of the Sun.
+What we’d like to do is persuade you that it is totally reasonable to ask David Dinsmore to take the bare boobs out of the Sun.

 Q. Who is behind No More Page Three?

 A. The founder of the campaign is writer and actor Lucy Anne Holmes, who started it because she became sad that the most prominent photograph of a woman in the widest circulation British newspaper is of a young woman in just her pants.
 The campaign has been very popular and soon became busy and so a team was formed.
 The team is forever growing and changing but you can read more about its current members and find out who is closest to you here.